 There is a chapel dedicated to a saint that has the coolest saint name.
 The Chapel of Saint Bobo has an 1872 painting of the saint.

 We checked out The Veneration of the Madonna of the Rosary and an ancient baptismal font.

-Perhaps the most interesting thing we saw here were the 34 wood-carved chorus stalls dating back to 1512.
+Perhaps the most interesting thing we saw here was the 34 wood-carved chorus stalls dating back to 1512.
 From the occasionally correct Wikipedia, “The images alternate in their subject matter.
-They depict differing views of development of the city of Alba, actually inventing architectural features.”
+They depict differing views of the development of the city of Alba, actually inventing architectural features.”

 Our last stop on the Alba church circuit was Chiesa di S. Giovanni Battista, making it a beautiful church trifecta.